TobiasLibera/AnglerfishCam/README.md

 ## Printing ##

 A list of my printing settings as well as the corresponding printing times can be found in the documentation folder.
-Note, that are just MY settings.
+Note that this are just ***my*** settings.
 I am pretty sure, a lot of you will find better settings.\
 I recommend to at first print the ```AC_Beam_20.STL``` two times, to ensure the fit is working well.\
 If it doesn't work out, you can use the STEP files to easily adjust the fits to your needs.\